Miiiiroooo/GDPARCM-PS2/GDPARCM-PS2/README.md

 3. Open the Visual Studio Solution project after extracting from the zip file
 4. Run the Debugger
 5. (Optional) If it gives a linker error, go to the 'x64' folder and then the 'Debug' folder
-6. Add the 'openal32.dll' file inside the folder (can be downloaded online)
+6. Add the 'openal32.dll' file inside the folder (can be downloaded from the GDrive)

 Note: some dependencies are already part of the rerpository; although it might require some extra steps to add the .dll files